 The origins of ladder ball aren't entirely clear.
 One Robert Reid received the first known patent for the game.
 He discovered the game packed away in his father's garage and remembered playing it as a child.
 When a search turned up no known patents, Reid had the game patented.
 His family believes that his father, an engineer, invented the game.

-Players toss bolas at a ladder, usually made of PVC pipe, and receive points when the bola wraps around a rung.
-This game isn't appropriate... for grandchildren who are too young to stay out of the "line of fire," as the tossed bolas can deliver a good blow.
+The game involves bolas that are basically two balls connected with a cord.
+Players toss the bolas at a ladder, usually made of PVC pipe, and... receive points when the bola wraps around a rung.
+This game isn't appropriate for grandchildren who are too young to stay out of the "line of fire," as the tossed bolas can deliver a good blow.

 To adjust for different skill levels, limit the better players to two bolas instead of three.
 You can also move the ladder closer for the youngest grandchildren.